Virtual Microscope

 Since the late nineteenth century, microscopes have been a key tool in the science of petrology – the study of rocks – and they remain so today.
 Most geology students learn to use polarising microscopes to study the optical properties, textures and microstructures of polished rock slices just 30 microns (0.03 mm) thick.
 Even these tiny volumes of rock carry a wealth of geological information on their composition, origin and complex histories.

-Image of a person using a microscope
+A person using a microscope